Home Automation Podcast Episode #78: An Industry Q&A With Josh Christian

 Here are some of the topics Ron had the opportunity to discuss with Josh Christian

-- Discussion of why a company certification matters
+- Why a company certification matters

 Ron: Hello there, Ron Callis coming to you with another episode of Automation Unplugged.
 This is episode number 78.
 We've got the one and only Josh Christian joining me and hope you're having a great Wednesday.
 It is about just after 12:30.
 If you're listening to this on replay, then it could be any day of the week or any time of day.
 But if you're joining us live, thanks for joining us live.
 Thanks for stopping in and don't forget to like and comment or even share.
 Let me jump over to Facebook as I often do and just make sure that in fact, we are streaming live.
 So just bear with me one moment And that was very loud in my ear.
 I wonder if you guys heard that text thing.
 There we go.
 Looks like we are live.
 So a lot going on here at one Firefly just came out of a, yesterday we did two big webinars partnered up with for those actually had the largest webinars we've ever held in the history of one Firefly were held yesterday.
 Back to back.
 I did one at one o'clock when at five o'clock.
 And they were just a ton of fun.
 It was a marketing 101 course and did a bit of marketing education and a bit of product overview.
 So check out the One Firefly website under the learn tab there is a webinar, a section and we'll have that recording posted.
 We should have that up today, today, June 12th.
 So don't forget to check that out if you want to download that and watch that after the fact.
 And let's go ahead and bring in Mr Josh.
 Let's not keep him waiting in the wings.
 Let's bring him in.
 Josh, how are you sir?